 3.5.1.
-TRS FLIGHT COMPUTER AS COTS FLIGHT COMPUTER FOR RECOVERY
+CATS VEGA FLIGHT COMPUTER AS COTS FLIGHT COMPUTER FOR RECOVERY

-The Eggtimer TRS Flight Computer may be used as the COTS flight computers to comply with the requirements for redundant COTS Recovery Electronics according to section 3.3., or it may be used as an additional, independent standalone system.
+The CATS Vega Flight Computer may be used as the COTS flight computers to comply with the requirements for redundant COTS Recovery Electronics according to section 3.3.., or it may be used as an additional, independent standalone system for altitude logging and/or tracking purposes only.

-The Eggtimer system was NOT chosen because it provides the best overall performance or versatility.
-It is however the cheapest system which fulfil the EuRoC organisation minimum functional requirements with regards to apogee logging and GPS tracking.
-It is therefore recommended that teams evaluate the specifications and functionality of the system before they decide between implementing it as their main flight computer or leaving it as a stand-alone "payload".
+It is recommended that teams evaluate the specifications and functionality of the system before deciding between implementing it as the main flight computer, redundant flight computer or leaving it entirely as a passive standalone "payload" (cargo).

 3.5.2.
-TRS FLIGHT COMPUTER FREQUENCIES
+CATS VEGA FLIGHT COMPUTER FREQUENCIES